hdShang/arxiv-daily/docs/cs-CL/2025-09-05/papers/250904866v1-memorization-neq-understanding-do-large-language-models-have-the-abi.md

 ---
 layout: default
-title: Memorization $\neq$ Understanding: Do Large Language Models Have the Ability of Scenario Cognition?
+title: "Memorization $\\neq$ Understanding: Do Large Language Models Have the Ability of Scenario Cognition?"
 ---

 # Memorization $\neq$ Understanding: Do Large Language Models Have the Ability of Scenario Cognition?